DareFail/AI-Video-Boilerplate-Chrome/README.md

 If you to submit this as a public chrome extension in the store:

-# 1. Add a ROBOFLOW_API_KEY in content.js
+1. Add a ROBOFLOW_API_KEY in content.js

-# 2. Generate Icons for Chrome Extension
+2. Generate Icons for Chrome Extension
+ - a.
 Put in a 128x128 image in the images folder and call it icon128.png

+- b.
 ```
 python3 -m venv .venv
 source .venv/bin/activate
 pip install Pillow
 python3 generateIcons.py images/icon128.png
 ```

+- c.
 Then put all images in the images folder.

 ## Included Templates

 Priva-see - Pauses, mutes, and blurs any media when you look away.

 How to use: On any tab, right click "Priva-see"